 The synchronized simulation process can be implemented in Excel once a correlation matrix has been estimated.
-There are, however, three potential drawbacks to this process.
-First, since multiple LOB/segments are being simulated simultaneously, either the size of the workbook needs to increase to accommodate all of the segments or the random number streams need to be correlated in a separate process.
-Second, it makes sense to correlate the parameters and process risk for the same model for all segments, but different triangle sizes will create "gaps" wherein some segments may have more parameters than other segments.
-Third, when the multiple models are weighted to get a "best estimate" for each segment the coordination of multiple models and segments is even more complex.
+There are, however, two potential drawbacks to this process.
+First, since multiple LOB/segments are being simulated simultaneously either the size of the workbook needs to increase to accommodate all of the segments or the random number streams need to be correlated in a separate process.
+Second, when the multiple models are weighted to get a "best estimate" for each segment the coordination of multiple models and segments is even more complex.

-The second correlation process, re-sorting, can be accomplished with algorithms such as Iman-Conover or copulas, among others.
+The second correlation process, re-sorting, can be accomplished with algorithms such as Iman-Conover or Copulas, among others.
 The primary advantages of re-sorting include:

-- The correlation is a combination of parameter uncertainty and process variance, - Different correlation assumptions may be employed without re-running all of the simulations, and - Different correlation algorithms may also have other beneficial impacts on the aggregate distribution.
+- The correlation is a combination of parameter uncertainty and process variance, - Different correlation assumptions may be employed, and - Different correlation algorithms may also have other beneficial impacts on the aggregate distribution.

-For example, using a t-distribution copula with low degrees of freedom rather than a normal-distribution copula will effectively "strengthen" the focus of the correlation in the tail of the distribution, all else being equal.
-This type of consideration is important for risk-based capital and other risk modeling issues.
+For example, using a t-distribution Copula with low degrees of freedom rather than a normal-distribution Copula, will effectively "strengthen" the focus of the correlation in the tail of the distribution, all else being equal.
+This type of consideration is important for riskbased capital and other risk modeling issues.